d3mo17/durata/README.md

 ##### Use durata with AMD and group values to move by array

-Morphing color maroon to marine blue in 2 seconds
+Morphing color maroon to marine blue in 2 seconds and alert a text when complete.
+The morphing is done by registering an event listener, that will be called when an update of animation frame arises.

 ```html
 <div id="spot"